Casuarina glauca: Distribution and habitat

-Casuarina glauca is found along Australia's east coast from Yeppoon in central Queensland to Bermagui in southern New South Wales.
+Swamp she-oak is found along Australia's east coast from Yeppoon in central Queensland to Bermagui in southern New South Wales.
 Some stands within the Royal Botanic Gardens in Sydney predate European settlement.
 Populations along the New South Wales coastline are at risk due to clearing of habitat for development.
 It has become highly invasive in Florida.

 Casuarina glauca grows in or near brackish water along the banks of rivers and estuaries.
 Suckering from the roots, the swamp oak can form dense stands of trees.
 It grows on alluvial soils of sandstone or shale origin.
 The water table lies 30 cm or less under the surface.
 This tree then acts to turn shallows into land by preventing erosion and collecting material among its roots.
+They are also a predominant species in the Coastal Swamp Oak Forests in southeastern Australia.

 Ecology

-C. glauca is an actinorhizal plant producing root nitrogen-fixing nodules infested by Frankia.
+Casuarina glauca is an actinorhizal plant producing root nitrogen-fixing nodules infested by Frankia.
 There is a regular pattern of cell layers containing flavans.
 Although not a legume, C. glauca, produces a hemoglobin (not a leghemoglobin) in its symbiotic root nodules.

 The rat's tail orchid (Dendrobium teretifolium) grows on the swamp oak.

-The larvae of the she-oak moth, Pernattia pusilla, feed on C. glauca.
+It has become naturalised in the Everglades in Florida where it is considered a weed.

-Casuarina glauca trees can live to 100 to 200 years.
+C. glauca trees can live up to 200 years.

 Trees regenerate after fire by growing from the roots.
 Cut stumps sprout suckers vigorously, producing groves of new trees.
-Casuarina glauca trees drop large amounts of litter, mainly old cones and branchlets, which eventually rots down and enriches the soil unless removed by a flood event.
+C. glauca trees drop large amounts of litter, mainly old cones and branchlets, which eventually rots down and enriches the soil unless removed by a flood event.

 Understory plants recorded from swamp oak groves include Juncus kraussii, Baumea juncea and Sporobolus virginicus on sandier soils and Apium prostratum, Carex appressa, Goodenia ovata, Juncus kraussii and Phragmites australis and the vine Parsonsia straminea on clay soils.

 Glossy black cockatoos break the cones to eat the seeds, which mature in winter.
 The seed is eaten by the red-browed finch, and peaceful dove (Geopelia placida).